-8.1.4.b(3) Evaporation to the Environment
+8.1.4.b (3) Evaporation to the Environment

 It is possible but expensive to solidify several thousand gallons of water containing only tens of curies of tritium.
 When properly permitted by State and Federal regulations, tritiated wastewater can be evaporated to the environment.
 An example of an evaporator, which was permitted by EPA, is the evaporator used at the now closed TRL facility at SNL.
 This tritium-contaminated wastewater evaporator was permitted to evaporate up to 100 Ci/yr to the environment.
-Over several years this system evaporated tens of thousands of gallons of extremely low-level tritium-contaminated water.
+Over several years, this system evaporated tens of thousands of gallons of extremely low-level tritium-contaminated water.

-Evaporation may not be a reasonable or feasible method of wastewater disposal at every site: however, it was the preferred disposal option at Three Mile Island.
+Evaporation may not be a reasonable or feasible method of wastewater disposal at every site; however, it was the preferred disposal option at Three Mile Island.
 Over 2.2 million gallons of tritiated water were collected for storage and treatment at the TMI site after the 1979 accident.
-This waste water, with tritium concentrations ranging from $1.6E^{-1} \mu Ci/mL$ to 2.4E-2 μCi/mL, resulted from many sources including the primary coolant, spent fuel pool, submerged demineralized system, and the EPICOR I and II ion-exchange processing systems.
+This waste water, with tritium concentrations ranging from $1.6E^{-1} \mu Ci/mL$ to $2.4E^{-2} \mu Ci/mL$, resulted from many sources including the primary coolant, spent fuel pool, submerged demineralized system, and the EPICOR I and II ion-exchange processing systems.
 Lesser sources included wastewater from the decontamination of systems and components including steam generators and flushing of auxiliary systems.
 The principal constituents of this processed water were boric acid and tritium.
 The water was accumulated in large Process Water Storage Tanks (about 600,000 gallons) and processed through a vacuum evaporator system.
 The majority of the tritiated water was released to the environment.
 The boric acid and residual radioactive contamination was concentrated into a powder form and disposed of at a LLW disposal facility in Barnwell, SC.
-In the past, these low-level concentrations of tritiated water were diluted to meet the 10 CFR 20 Appendix B limit of < $1.0E^{-3}$ μCi/mL and released.
+In the past, these low-level concentrations of tritiated water were diluted to meet the 10 CFR Part 20, Appendix B limit of $< 1.0E^{-3} \mu Ci/mL$ and released.
 However, in this case, the estimated 1,000 Ci of tritiated water was released to the environment by evaporation.
-Refer to Figure 2-3 for comparison of the TMI accident-generated tritiated water concentrations with those found throughout the tritium complex.
+See Figure 2-3 for a comparison of the TMI accidentgenerated tritiated water concentrations with those found throughout the tritium complex.

-8.1.4.b(4) Release to the Sanitary Sewer
+8.1.4.b (4) Release to the Sanitary Sewer

 Very-low-level tritium-contaminated water, which is generated by hand washing, showering, and normal facility water use, may be stored and analyzed to see that it meets state and Federal release criteria.
-If the water meets the regulations, it may be released to the local sanitary sewer.
-The NRC release limit for tritium as defined in 10 CFR 20 Appendix B, Table 3, for release to sanitary sewers is 1.0 E-2 μ Ci/mL.
+If the water meets these regulations and the DOE requirements in DOE O 458.1 Section 4.g.(8), it may be released to the local sanitary sewer.
+For illustration, the NRC release limit for tritium, as defined in 10 CFR Part 20, Appendix B, Table 3, for release to sanitary sewers is 1.0 E-2 μ Ci/mL.
 This release limit is based on the monthly average (total quantity of tritium divided by the average monthly volume of water released to the sanitary sewer).
 If more than one radionuclide is released, the sum of the fractions rule applies.
-Also, draft 10 CFR 834 specifies less than a 5 Ci annual tritium release to sanitary sewers.
+Also, DOE O 458.1, Section 4.g.(8)(a)4. specifies that releases do not result in an annual discharge (above background) into sanitary sewers in excess of 5 Ci (185 GBq) of tritium.

 Regulations regarding the packaging for disposal and disposal of tritium-contaminated water are complex.
 The available choices for disposal are dependent on the tritium content of the water and the equipment available.
-Facility planning must include provisions for disposal of tritium-contaminated water at all levels of contamination down to a level that may be released to the local sanitary sewer system.
+Facility planning should include provisions for disposal of tritium-contaminated water at all levels of contamination down to a level that may be released to the local sanitary sewer system.